FOSSEE/st-scripts/getting-started-ipython/script.rst

 10*2``.
-We use the up arrow again to navigate to the previous command and use the left arrow key to move the cursor on to the + symbol and then use the delete key to remove it and type 0 and * to change the expression to the required one.
+We use the up arrow again to navigate to the previous command and use the left arrow key to move the cursor on to the + symbol and then use the delete key to remove it and type 0 and * to change the expression as required.
 We hit enter to see the output of ``print``.

 Now, let's say we want to use the function ``round``.
 We type ``ro`` at the prompt and hit the tab key.
-As you can see, the IPython completes the command.
+As you can see, IPython completes the command.
 This feature is called the tab-completion.

 Now, we remove all the characters and just type ``r`` and then hit